COVID-19 Business Resources

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act legislation passed to aid small businesses during the pandemic and economic downturn.
 The program will provide much-needed relief to millions of small businesses, so they can sustain their businesses and keep their workers employed.

-Applications for new Restaurant Outdoor Dining Grant Program available starting Nov.
-20
+Orange County Restaurant Outdoor Dining Grant Program

 In response to Orange County moving back to the most restrictive tier, the County is launching the OC Restaurant Outdoor Dining Grant Program to support local restaurants providing outdoor dining as required by the State’s COVID-19 purple tier guidelines.